-You may be able to obtain the flood level for your property if it is located in the Defined Flood Event on the Flood Hazard Overlay Map.
+You may be able to obtain the flood level for your property if it is located in the Defined Flood Event on the Flood Hazard Overlay Map under the planning scheme.
 To obtain the specific flood level for your property, you will need to apply to Council for a Flood Level Search, which involves a moderate fee.